TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> `['SHARON', 'LEO', 'LEILA', 'BRIAN', 'ARUN']`
 ~~~

+We're back down to two lines of code, baby!
+Isn't it beautiful?

-Maybe you want to change your McDonalds order from medium to extra large, with `#map` thats easy peasy:
+Maybe now you're getting hungry from all this intense learning and you want to change your McDonald's order from medium to extra large.
+With `#map` and [`#gsub`](https://ruby-doc.org/core-2.6.1/String.html#method-i-gsub), that's easy peasy:

 ~~~ruby
 my_order = ['medium Big Mac', 'medium fries', 'medium milkshake']